seanpburke/Nifty/README.txt

 This discussion illustrates why Nifty API calls use handles.
-Reference counting of some kind, is virtually unavoidable when sharing pointers to dynamically-allacated (malloc'ed) memory in a multithreaded program.
+Reference counting of some kind, is virtually unavoidable when sharing pointers to dynamically-allocated (malloc'ed) memory in a multithreaded program.
 The problem with reference counting is that it does not solve the problem, so much as it relocates the problem: instead of leaking memory, code leaks references,